YingruWuGit/HiCKey/README.md

 # Usage

-Download HiCKey.exe (or hickey for Linux), arguments_HiCKey.txt (or arguments_hickey), BrownianP.txt and prepare your HiC data file.
+Download HiCKey.exe (hickey for Linux, or compile it), arguments_HiCKey.txt (or arguments_hickey), BrownianP.txt and prepare your HiC data file.

 Modify the arguments in arguments_HiCKey.txt (or arguments_hickey).